-In order to graduate from any program of study, students must complete all required program coursework, capstone experiences, and testing requirements for the given program of study.
-Students must submit a Degree Application for conferral along with a \$100 degree application fee.
+To graduate from any program of study, students must complete all required program coursework, capstone experiences, and testing requirements for the given program of study.
+Students must submit a Degree Application for conferral.
 Each degree program has different requirements, and it is the student's responsibility to complete all requirements outlined in the program of study that are in effect at the time of initial enrollment.
 Students may view outstanding degree requirements by running an online degree audit via Degree Works in SharkLink (see Degree Works in the Student Handbook section in the back of this document for more information).
 Academic advisors are available to explain all degree completion requirements.